Player-Compatible Learning and Player-Compatible Equilibrium: Concluding Discussion

 \section{Concluding Discussion}

 PCE makes two key contributions.
-First, it generates new and sensible restrictions on equilibrium play by imposing cross-player restrictions on the relative probabilities that different players assign to certain strategies --- namely, those strategy pairs $s_{i},s_{j}$ ranked by the compatibility relation $s_{i}\succsim s_{j}$.
-As we have shown through examples, this distinguishes PCE from other refinement concepts, and allows us to make comparative statics predictions in some games where other equilibrium refinements do not.
+First, it generates new and sensible restrictions on equilibrium play by imposing cross-player restrictions on the relative probabilities that different players assign to certain strategies --- namely, those strategy pairs $s_{i},s_{j}$ ranked by the player-compatibility relation $s_{i}\succsim s_{j}$.
+As we have shown through examples, these cross-player restrictions distinguish PCE from other refinement concepts and allows us to make comparative statics predictions in some games where other equilibrium refinements do not.

-Second, PCE shows how the the device of restricted ``trembles'' can capture some of the implications of non-equilibrium learning.
-As we saw, PCE's cross-player restrictions arise endogenously in both the standard model of Bayesian agents maximizing their expected discounted lifetime utility, and the computationally tractable heuristics of Bayesian upper confidence bounds.
-We conjecture that the result that $i$ is more likely to experiment with $s_{i}$ than $j$ with $s_{j}$ when $s_{i}\succsim s_{j}$ applies in other natural models of learning or dynamic adjustment, such as those considered by \citet{FK2018Toolkit}, and that it may be possible to provide foundations for PCE in other and perhaps larger classes of games.
+Second, PCE shows how restricted ``trembles'' can capture some of the implications of non-equilibrium learning.
+PCE's cross-player restrictions arise endogenously for a general class of index learning policies, which includes both the standard model of Bayesian agents maximizing their expected discounted lifetime utility, and computationally tractable heuristics like weighted fictitious play.
+We conjecture that the result that $i$ is more likely to experiment with $s_{i}$ than $j$ is with $s_{j}$ when $s_{i}\succsim s_{j}$ applies in other natural models of learning or dynamic adjustment, such as those considered by \citet{francetich2020choosing1,francetich2020choosing2}, and that it may be possible to provide foundations for PCE in other and perhaps larger classes of games.

 The strength of the PCE refinement depends on the completeness of the compatibility order $\succsim$, since $\boldsymbol{\epsilon}$-PCE imposes restrictions on $i$ and $j$'s play only when the relation $s_{i}\succsim s_{j}$ holds.
-Our player compatibility definition supposes that player $i$ thinks all mixed strategies of other players are possible, as it considers the set of all totally mixed correlated strategies $\sigma_{-i}\in\Delta^{\circ}(\mathbb{S}_{-i}).$ If the players have some prior knowledge about their opponents' utility functions, player $i$ might deduce \emph{a priori} that the other players will only play strategies in some subset $\mathscr{A}_{-i}\text{ of }\Delta^{\circ}(\mathbb{S}_{-i})$.
+Our player compatibility definition supposes that player $i$ thinks all mixed strategies of other players are possible, as it considers the set of all totally mixed correlated strategies $\sigma_{-i}\in\Delta^{\circ}(\mathbb{S}_{-i}).$ If the players have some prior knowledge about their opponents' utility functions, player $i$ might deduce \emph{a priori} that the other players will only play strategies in some subset of $\Delta^{\circ}(\mathbb{S}_{-i})$.
 As we show in \citet{FudenbergHe2017TCE}, in signaling games imposing this kind of prior knowledge leads to a more complete version of the compatibility order.
 It may similarly lead to a more refined version of PCE.